 And in same manner in Muslim act, legal and society acceptey marriages are contemplated explicitly to be a ‘Heterosexual Union’.
 Since these are not controlled by any statute so therefore they don’t have any peculiar definition of marriage.
 But here marriages among union are continuously presumed to be an agreement, accompanied with the final goal of ‘procreation’, which contrasts its heterosexual complexions.
 If to be peculiar here Sharia law don’t even acknowledge and concede same sexx marriages, so here Muslims can’t get in ‘Homosexual relationship as marriage’ and if they go against it then it will be indirectly considered as going in opposition with muslim personal laws, and here attempting to an amend Muslim Personal Laws is once more a Hercules task and is challenging in nature as it is contemplated to be a direct declaration from Allah.

 So by these aspects of different conditions of several Personal Laws discussed above, it appears to be strenuous to accord and permit matrimonial rights to the LGBTQ+ communities, as they aren’t getting recognized as ‘Homosexual Marriage’ as aforementioned.
-On the other hand, according to several advocates scholars these personal laws should be undergone through several amendments so that some necessary changes can be deployed in the acts.
-But on political grounds it’s not being much validated because if we consider the practical history of India and on progressive evidence then it’s not too tough to evidence to figure out that India bears liberalism, generally latitudinarianism, and have humanistic approach, and high diversity range, point of view of observing the sex including ‘Homosexuality’ alter obvious alarm of attachment to religion and addiction to society plays heavy roles, such articles are being frequently mentioned like for example an highly exemplified article of Manoj Mittal in the times of India titled “Ancient India didn’t think homosexuality was against nature”.
-Overall by the influence Indian living society resumes to contemplate it same sex marriage as ‘immoral’ and ‘against their religions beliefs.
+On the other hand, according to several advocates scholars, these personal laws should be undergone through several amendments so that some necessary changes can be deployed in the acts.
+But on political grounds, it’s not being much validated because if we consider the practical history of India and on progressive evidence then it’s not too tough to evidence to figure out that India bears liberalism, generally latitudinarianism, and have a humanistic approach, and high diversity range, point of view of observing the sex including ‘Homosexuality’ alter obvious alarm of attachment to religion and addiction to society plays heavy roles, such articles are being frequently mentioned like for example a highly exemplified article of Manoj Mittal in the Times of India titled “Ancient India didn’t think homosexuality was against nature”.
+Overall by the influence Indian living society resumes to contemplate it same-sex marriage as ‘immoral’ and ‘against their religious beliefs.
 Being the Indian marriage and special marriage act 6secular in nature like if we plain read conditions mentioned under Section-4(c) of Indian marriage act, which explicitly mention that, “the ‘male’ and ‘female’ must have attained the age of ‘twenty-one’ and ‘eighteen’ years respectively, for the purpose of marriage.
-So here, the word mentioned ‘Male’ and ‘Female’, explicitly honors that the Act is ‘Heterosexual’ in character and do not recognize and identify ‘Homosexual’ marriage.
-On being Highly secular which eventually even allows inter-religious marriages, it still take shape to be assemble as aligned as ‘Hetero’, so therefore it’s discriminating against ‘Homosexual’ people.
-Even the mentioning of words ‘Husband’ and ‘Wife’ in special marriage act 1954 surfaces difficulty and it’s not an easy task to interpret it with reference to the LGBTQ+ Community individuals.
+So here, the word mentioned ‘Male’ and ‘Female’, explicitly honors that the Act is ‘Heterosexual’ in character and does not recognize and identify ‘Homosexual’ marriage.
+On being Highly secular which eventually even allows inter-religious marriages, it still takes shape to be assembled as aligned as ‘Hetero’, so therefore it’s discriminating against ‘Homosexual’ people.
+Even the mentioning of the words ‘Husband’ and ‘Wife’ in special marriage act 1954 surface difficulty and it’s not an easy task to interpret it concerning the LGBTQ+ Community individuals.

-As sad by Pythagoras of Samos “Legislation should be the voice of a reasons” the amendment should be aforementioned above can be effectively put in forth so that the upliftment can be done in case of homosexual relationships.
-As there are many possible implications issues of amendments so respectively special committees should be constituted so that the progressions can be made on paper and effective administrative officers teams should acomply so that the work in paper can be implemented and so resultantly the opportunity can be witnessed when imagination merges with expectations of the rights.
-Bills like Transgender Persons Rights Bill should be upgraded so that it can be more efficient and effective.
-Working of National Commission for LGBTQ+ community should be revised so that should the issues can be vocalize and addressed orderly in courts.
+As sad by Pythagoras of Samos “Legislation should be the voice of reasons” the amendment should be aforementioned above can be effectively put forth so that the upliftment can be done in case of homosexual relationships.
+As there are many possible implications issues of amendments so respectively special committees should be constituted so that the progressions can be made on paper and effective administrative officers teams should comply so that the work in the paper can be implemented and so resultantly the opportunity can be witnessed when imagination merges with expectations of the rights.
+Bills like Transgender Persons Rights Bill should be upgraded so that they can be more efficient and effective.
+The working of the National Commission for the LGBTQ+ community should be revised so that should the issues can be vocalized and addressed orderly in courts.